raojuantracy/English/cnn_mistress.md

 ## 情妇 mistress /ˈmɪstrɪs/
 N-COUNT A married man's mistress is a woman who is not his wife and with whom he is having a sexual relationship.
 In other words, they did **sexual misconduct [,mɪs'kɑndʌkt]/extramarital behavior**
-e.g. Lily was his mistress for three years. 给他做了3年情妇。
+e.g. Lily was his mistress for three years. 给他做了3年情妇。 e.g. The onetime **mistress** of former deputy Republican National Committee Finance Chairman Elliott alleged in newly revealed court documents that she was physically abused by Elliott, and she charges that he **was emboldened** by President Donald Trump's alleged mistreatment of women and belief that he could get away with it. e.g. The disturbing new allegations about the relationship between Broidy, a Republican fundraiser and Trump supporter, and former Playboy model Shera were unsealed Friday by Judge Elizabeth Allen White in Los Angeles Superior Court.
+Shera has been his **mistress** for 3 years.
+Broidy and Bechard had signed a $1.6 million agreement that was to be paid to Bechard for an undisclosed "personal injury."
+The deal required the parties to keep the details of the relationship confidential, but **the agreement was breached/violated** and it spilled into public view.

+## fundraiser 资金筹集人;  raise fund
+e.g. The disturbing new allegations about the relationship between Broidy, a Republican fundraiser and Trump supporter, and former Playboy model Shera were unsealed Friday by Judge Elizabeth Allen White in Los Angeles Superior Court.
+Shera has been his **mistress** for 3 years.
+Broidy and Bechard had signed a $1.6 million agreement that was to be paid to Bechard for an undisclosed "personal injury."
+The deal required the parties to keep the details of the relationship confidential, but **the agreement was breached/violated** and it spilled into public view.

+## impregnate sb.
+e.g .
+"Although Mr. Broidy said that Mr. Trump was 'an idiot,' who 'could not even pronounce the names of countries correctly,' " the newly unsealed court documents filed by Bechard say, "Mr. Broidy admired Mr. Trump's uncanny ability to sexually abuse woman and get away with it.
+Mr. Broidy began to hurt Ms. Bechard physically during their sexual activities -- touching her in ways to which she did not consent."
+Bechard alleges that Broidy, a Republican mega donor, impregnated her and then pressured her to have an abortion.
+"Initially, he supported her keeping the baby," she says in the court documents.
+"But he quickly changed his tune and began demanding that she gets an abortion, insisting that 'Nobody can know.' "

+## herpes
+e.g. Broidy's attorneys have fought to keep the court documents sealed.
+The complaint says Bechard wanted to have the baby but "was scared of Mr. Broidy."
+She also accused Broidy of refusing to wear condoms while failing to inform her that he had herpes, according to her complaint.

+## blackmail sb
+e.g. Broidy is denying some of the accusations made in the court documents.
+In a statement Friday to CNN he said: "This person tried to extract money from me by making up false, malicious and disgusting allegations.
+I have acknowledged making the mistake of having an affair, and I entered a confidential agreement to protect my family's privacy.
+I honored my agreement until her lawyer breached it -- and then, when I failed to pay her demands, she did what blackmailers do and went public with her lies.
+I will vigorously defend myself against these false and defamatory allegations."

+## preposterous
+e.g. The idea that Mr. Davidson pressured Ms. Bechard to have an abortion is preposterous.
+That was her decision alone, as was her decision to accept a $1.6 million settlement.
+Ms. Bechard should be offended that her attorneys, or anyone else, would suggest otherwise," Paul Berra, Davidson's attorney, said in a statement.
+Avenatti told CNN he was "pleased that the judge sided with him and the media to unseal the documents."
+The judge also threw out two of the accusations against him.

+## installments 分欺付款
+e.g. Before the details of Broidy and Bechard's affair became public, Broidy had agreed to pay Bechard in $200,000 installments for an unspecified personal injury in the deal.
+Broidy's attorney recently argued in the press that their agreement was null and void after the affair was leaked to the press.

 ## shard /ʃɑːd/
 N-COUNT Shards are pieces of broken glass, pottery, or metal. (玻璃、陶瓷或金属的)碎片